Mic92/nixpkgs-review/README.md

 ## Remote builder

-Nix-review will pass all arguments given in `--build-arg` to `nix-build`:
+Nixpkgs-review will pass all arguments given in `--build-arg` to `nix-build`:

 ```console
 $ nixpkgs-review pr --build-args="--builders 'ssh://joerg@10.243.29.170'" 37244